waggle-sensor/plugin-cmv-fftpc/README.md

 ## Ontology

 The plugin will publish mean direction and and mean velocity of the cloud motion (cmv.mean.dir, cmv.mean.vel).
+The plugin will also publish images when the mean cloud speed is higher than a threshold.

 ## Inference from Sage codes